 We made an appointment and she came for a visit.
 She played eight of my hand-made instruments (all good fiddles), finally declaring a particular one to be exactly what she wanted, except that she did not care for the look of the one-piece Sitka Spruce top plate.
 It had very wide grain on the bass side and narrower on the treble side.
 (It sounds great, but the looks were bothering her.)
 Soooo…

 I went into my storage and retrieved a really wild-grained piece of Big Leaf Maple, and two billets of very straight, even-grained Spruce: one of Englemann, and another of Sitka: she chose the Englemann and loved the maple.
 She wanted an instrument essentially the same as that first one, but without the odd-looking belly grain.
-(Same model; made on the same mold (form), and sounding just like it, as well.)
+(The same model; made on the same mold (form), and sounding just like it, as well.)
 It will be tough to do, because the one she really likes is already five years old; it has had time to settle, be re-adjusted, and settle again.
 (Yes, it sounds good!)

 Select Woods and a Good Start

 So, we went out to one of my other buildings and hand-picked some likely-looking wood for the neck and ribs, and we were ready to do business.
 She presented a deposit, and I suggested that she take home the one she loved, for the time being, to keep her interest up while waiting for me to complete her personal treasure.
-She went home happy, and I began sorting willow for blocks, finding my proper templates, and enjoying the prospect of a new build.
+She went home happy, and I began sorting willow for blocks, finding my proper templates, and enjoying the prospect of a new five-string fiddle build.
 I will post follow-ups as they occur.

 Thanks for looking.